clesleycode/regression/Regression Analysis.md

 The correlation coefficient, <b>r</b> indicates the nature and strength of the relationship betwee x and y.
 Values of r range from -1 to +1.
 A correlation coefficient of 0 indicates there is no relationship.

 ## 2.0 Linear Regression

+In Linear Regression, the dependent variable is continuous, independent variable(s) can be continuous or discrete, and nature of regression line is linear.
+Linear Regression establishes a relationship between dependent variable (Y) and one or more independent variables (X) using a best fit straight line, also known as regression line.

 ### 2.1 Basic Equation

 The variable that we want to predict, `x`, is called the independent variable.
 We can collect values of y for known values of x in order to derive the co-efficient and y-intercept of the model using certain assumptions.
 The equation looks like below:

 ```